JuliaNonconvex/Nonconvex.jl/README.md

 ## Algorithms

-A summary of all the algorithms available in `Nonconvex` through different packages is shown in the table below.
+A summary of all the algorithms available in `Nonconvex` through different packages is shown in the table below. (scroll right to see more columns)

 | Algorithm name | Is meta-algorithm? | Algorithm package | Order | Finite bounds | Infinite bounds | Inequality constraints | Equality constraints | Semidefinite constraints | Integer variables |
 | ------- | ----------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |